EvoHull/Tapirs/documentation/docs/index.md

 3. create and activate a conda environment from the Tapirs `environment.yaml` file
     - `conda env create --file environment.yaml`
 4. edit the `config.yaml` to identify the location of demultiplexed data and databases
-5. dry run `snakemake -npr` to identify any issues
+5. dry run `snakemake --use-conda -npr` to identify any issues
-6. run `snakemake`
+6. run `snakemake --use-conda`

 See the [installation](How-To-Guide/installation.md) and [setup](How-To-Guide/setup.md) pages for more detailed help